MedicalImageAnalysisTutorials/SlicerCochlea/README.md

-**CochleaImageAnalysis**
+**Cochlea Image Analysis**

-Multi-modal cochlea Images registration, segmentation and analysis.
+This is a [3D Slicer](https://github.com/Slicer/Slicer) plugin that uses [elastix toolbox](https://github.com/SuperElastix/elastix) for Multi-modal cochlea Images registration, segmentation and analysis.
 More information can be found [here](https://mtixnat.uni-koblenz.de).
+The elastix parameters file can be found [here](www.github.com)

-This project contains 3D Slicer plugins for cochlea images analysis.
-There are two plugins:
+This project contains two modules:

   1. Cochlea image registration.
   2. Cochlea image segmentation and measuerments.